voxmedia/iframe-client/README.md

 #### `cli.on(message, handler, [context])`

 Registers a message handler on the client.
 Handlers will run when the specified message type is received within the window.
+Returns the client instance to support method chaining.

 * `message`: required string.
 Name of the message to respond to.
 * `handler`: required function.
 Handler function to run in response to the message.
 Accepts arguments `(evt, value)`, where `evt` is the message event, and `value` is any data value that was sent with the message.
 This handler may return data to pass back in response to the sender.